Sexy Boy (Air song): Music video

 The accompanying music video for "Sexy Boy", directed by American film and music video director Mike Mills, shows the members of Air in New York City.
 They see a toy monkey on the street and immediately enter a fantasy in which the monkey is a giant and flies off to the Moon.
 Meanwhile, the members of Air are still in New York and other people see them playing with the toy monkey around the United Nations headquarters and in Central Park.
 The fantasy scenes are shown in colorful animation and the scenes in real life are shot in black-and-white live action.
-The music video went into rotation on JBTV.
+The music video played frequently on JBTV.